-From Library to Learning Commons & Makerspace: A transformation to Enhance Teaching & Learning
+From Library to Innovation Center & Makerspace: A transformation to Enhance Teaching & Learning

 The Julien Arts & Innovation Center at Gulf Stream School offers state-of-the-art technology in a multi-functional space where teachers promote literacy, foster collaborative learning, and encourage innovative critical thinking.